iifl-logo

 Acknowledgements

-Your directors wish to place on record their appreciation of the support and co-operation extended by Axis Bank, HDFC Bank, SBI, Kotak Mahindra Bank, Bank of Baroda and Central and State Government Departments, Dealers, Stockists, Consumers and Depositors.
+Your directors wish to place on record their appreciation of the support and co-operation extended by Axis Bank, HDFC Bank, SBI, Kotak Mahindra Bank, Central and State Government Departments, Dealers, Stockists, Consumers and Depositors.

 For and on behalf of the Board